Differential entropy per particle as a probe of van Hove singularities and flat bands: Differential entropy as probe of vHs type in tight-binding models

 Also, the model contains logarithmic van Hove singularities that are related to usual saddle points in band spectrum.
-They are always placed near M points (middle points on the sides of BZ), and for $\tau=0$ case their energies are given by $\mp t_{1} \sqrt{1+4 \alpha^{2}}$.
+They are always placed near M points (middle points on the sides of BZ), and for $\tau=0$ case their energies are given by $\mp t_{1} \sqrt{1+4 (t_2/t_1)^{2}}$.
 In this case we plot the linearized expression of $s_{log}$, which allows one to identify the characteristic parameter $\epsilon_0$.
 In panels (a) and (b) we shown the comparison of linear curves with properly-selected $\epsilon_0$ parameter vs numerical results for the differential entropy.
-We find relatively large value of parameter $\epsilon_0=9$.
+We find relatively large value of parameter $\epsilon_0=9 t_1$.
 However, here the $s_{log}(\mu,T)$ does not fully describe the differential entropy because the curve does not pass through zero exactly at vHs point.
-One can relate this to the presence of additional large constant density of states that surround vHs.
+One can relate this to the presence of additional large constant density of states that surround vHs as it is done in the end of Appendix \ref{appendix:integrals}.
+In fact, taking into account additional constant density of states, one finds the numerically observed shift of differential entropy curve from zero for logarithmic vHs, but not for symmetric high-order vHs.
+In this sense the symmetric high-order vHs and flat bands as limiting case demonstrate more stable qualitative features in $s(\mu,T)$ than other types of DoS singularities.

 Finally, we analyze the regime of so-called ``critical" value of next-nearest neighbor hopping parameter $\tau=-t_1$ (with $t_1=t_2$), for which the two flat bands in spectrum appear \cite{Nunes2020}.
 Such spectrum is shown in panel (d) of Fig.\ref{fig:Tgraphene-lattice}, and the corresponding DoS / differential entropy comparison is presented in Fig.\ref{fig:Tgraphene-dos-entropy}(c).
 The exact energies of flat bands are $\epsilon_{flat}=0,\,2t_1$.
 We plot the analytic expressions from Eq.\eqref{eq:entropy-flat-band} for both cases and find very good agreement with numerical results.
 Also we should note that the peaks in $s(\mu,T)$, that surround the flat band zero are the most pronounced features of the differential entropy in such regime.
 This is related to the fact that flat bands are placed near spectral gap and band edge, respectively.